obhi-d/ouly/scripts/README.md

 ## Overview

-The performance tracking system automatically runs benchmarks on every push to `main` and `develop` branches, stores results in a dedicated `performance-tracking` branch, and generates visualizations and reports.
+The performance tracking system automatically runs benchmarks on every push to `main` and `develop` branches, stores results in a dedicated `perfo` branch, and generates visualizations and reports.

 ## System Components